-This version is unusual, because instead of optimizing for cache, it optimizes for the Translation Lookaside Buffer (TLB), which is a special little cache that often is ignored by software developers.
+This version is unusual, because instead of optimizing for cache, it optimizes for the Translation Lookaside Buffer (TLB), the special little cache that often is ignored by software developers.

 Goto realized that optimizing for the TLB would be more efficient than optimizing for cache.